 A Wisconsin state park sticker is required to use the park.
 The park is open from 6 am to 11 pm.

-Kohler-Andrea’s landscape is an interesting mix of river marsh, pine and hardwood forests, long beaches, and beautiful sand dunes overlooking one of the largest bodies of freshwater on earth — Lake Michigan.
+Kohler-Andrea’s landscape is an interesting mix of river marsh, pine and hardwood forests, long beaches, and beautiful sand dunes overlooking one of the largest freshwater bodies on earth — Lake Michigan.

 In addition to the beach, visitors can enjoy swimming, boating, hiking, biking, and camping.
 Among the 135 campsites is an authentic Native American teepee that is available for rent.